The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cultural city tours: Paul Bennett of Context Travel.

 The Morgan Library, originally the private collection of Gilded Age financier Pierpont Morgan, houses such prizes as three Gutenberg Bibles, autograph music manuscripts by Wolfgang Amadeus Mozart, the only surviving manuscript of John Milton’s Paradise Lost, and the largest collection of Rembrandt prints in this country.

 The map room at the New York Public Library‘s main branch at Bryant Park is a delight for anyone who loves geography and travel.
-Holding close to half a million sheet maps, books, and atlases going back to the fifteenth century, it can transport a visitor to any place and time.
+Holding close to half a million sheet maps, books, and atlases going back to the 15th century, it can transport a visitor to any place and time.
 Just down the street from the NYPL, the interior of the Old Bowery Savings Bank at 110 East 42 Street, not far from Grand Central Terminal, is a cavernous Italian Romanesque Rival masterpiece, complete with intact bankers’ windows—a glimpse of financial Manhattan from the era of Prohibition and the Great Depression.
 Although the Cipriani-owned space is not typically open to the public, the doorman will often allow passersby to sneak a peek when it is not being used for a private event.

 Wasting your time on a hop-on, hop-off bus tour from Times Square, or anywhere in the city.
 Many of the guides are neither licensed nor experts in the city’s history (so the content is dubious at best), and if you actually sit inside the bus you might not even see anything at all, due to the advertising plastered over the windows.
 Instead, book a walking tour led by a local public historian and savor the city one neighborhood at a time.
 You’ll learn lots more as you discover tucked-away architecture, gardens, courtyards, and art.